At a glance

 Replenish fluids and minimize alcohol dehydration symptoms by drinking at least one glass of water for each alcoholic drink you consume.

-5. Avoid alcohol on hot days
+4. Avoid alcohol on hot days

 While it can be tempting to consume alcohol on a hot summer day, the combination of high temperatures and alcohol can cause considerable fluid loss and dehydration.

 Alcohol interferes with the brain’s ability to control body temperature.
-If you drink alcohol on a hot day, your body won’t be able to adjust and control your internal temperature effectively, which increases the risk of heat stroke.
+If you drink alcohol on a hot day, your body won’t be able to adjust and maintain your internal temperature effectively, which increases the risk of heat stroke.

 Key takeaways